 Katy’s research sits at the intersection between histories of punishment, British imperial expansion and maritime environments.

-Katherine recently finished her PhD in History at the University of Leicester, supervised by Professor Clare Anderson and Dr Katherine Foxhall.
-Her doctoral research explored the use of islands for the incarceration of Indigenous and European convicts off the Australian continent during (time).
-Sitting at the intersection of maritime, colonial and convict history, it shows the essential role islands played in colonial governance and expansion.
-Her PhD was part of Clare Anderson’s European Research Council Carceral Archipelago project on global convict transportation and her research is showcased in the project blog and Convict Voyages website.
-She tweets from @katwee_.
+Katy was awarded her PhD in History at the University of Leicester in December 2017.
+Her doctoral research explored the use of islands off the coast of Australia for the incarceration of Aboriginal and European convicts.
+Sitting at the intersection of maritime, colonial and convict history, it demonstrates the essential role islands played in colonial governance and imperial expansion.
+She completed her doctoral research as part of Professor Clare Anderson’s European Research Council project ‘The Carceral Archipelago’ which examined the global extent of convict transportation and penal colonies.

 As the 2017-18 Alan Pearsall Fellow in Naval and Maritime History at the Institute of Historical Research, Katy researched the role of convicts in building Britain’s imperial dockyards at Bermuda and Gibraltar.
 She investigated the use of coerced labour for imperial expansion, how convicts accrued skills in naval trades throughout their carceral journey and how convicts interacted with sailors and free-workers in dockyard spaces.
 This research challenged presumptions about skilled free labour as the driving force of globalisation.